EasterWorks/Cergs-Stealthchanger/Hardware-And-Calibration.md

 For setting up your dock positions:
 - First, attach the tool you want to calibrate to the shuttle by hand, then home all axiis and QGL.
 - Once finished, manually jog the toolhead to the point where it's sitting where you would like it to dock.
-Do this slowly and carefully!
+Do this slowly and carefully, and start on the Z axis so you don't accidentally crash into your docks!
+- Note that you MIGHT need to decrease your Y axis' minimum travel.
+I had to decrease the minimum travel to -10.
 - Finally, you're going to lower the Z axis until the OptoTAP untriggers, then move it up 1mm.
 - Document all axis positions and move the toolhead away.
 - Update the fields "params_park_x", "params_park_y", and "params_park_z" in your toolhead's configuration file under the section "[tool tool#]".